zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 only.

 * Zone: child.parent.good-2.methodsv2.xa
-  * Child NS are out-of-bailiwick:
+  * Child NS are out-of-bailiwick but not shared with grandparent zone.
     * ns5.good-2.methodsv2.xa
     * ns6.good-2.methodsv2.xa
   * No glue